eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 ### Code for formatting document

-Formatters are messing up the latex code in this document the below script formats katex documents correctly.
+Formatting are messing up the latex code in this document the below script formats katex documents correctly.

 ````bash
 #!/bin/bash